-Corticosteroids (steroids), e.g. Prednisone, are the main form of treatment for Sweet’s syndrome, but other medications may also be given.
-These medications include colchicine, potassium iodide, ciclosporin, dapsone, and others.
+Corticosteroids (steroids) such as prednisone are the main form of treatment for Sweet’s syndrome, but sometimes other medications are given.
+These include colchicine, potassium iodide, ciclosporin, dapsone, and others.
 Read more about treatment options here.

 What is dapsone?